Kangaroo Point (Qld)

 Table Chart PROFILE FAQ

-Kangaroo Point has an educated workforce with professional services well represented.
-Its unemployment rate is 3.9%, with estimated employment growth of 1.2% in the past year (AreaSearch data).
+Kangaroo Point has a highly educated workforce with strong representation in professional services.
+Its unemployment rate is 3.9%, showing an estimated employment growth of 1.1% over the past year.
+As of September 2025, 8,388 residents are employed, matching Greater Brisbane's unemployment rate of 4.0%.

 Frequently Asked Questions - Employment